 Active Projects Include:

-Collaboration with parishes on inclusion strategies; inclusion of people with developmental and learning disabilities in religious education and the Sacramental life of the church, which includes: catechist training and support; resource development and adaptation for catechesis and preparation for the Sacraments; Attends Mass, a program to teach individuals with Autism to attend Mass is expanding based on available Mass Mentors and Mass Buddys.
+Collaboration with parishes and archdiocesan other Offices on supportive strategies to promote participation of individuals with disabilities in the life of the Church, which includes liturgy, catechesis and other communal activities; of the church, catechist training and support; resource development and adaptation for catechesis and preparation for the Sacraments; Attends Mass, a program to teach individuals with Autism to attend Mass is expanding based on available Mass Mentors and Mass Buddys.
 Family Support: outreach to parents and faith-based support groups.
 Website-based support.